wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 **M:**&ensp;Never faithfully, never steadily.
 Otherwise you would not be asking such questions.
 You are asking because you are not sure of yourself.
-And you are not sure of yourself because you never paid attention to yourself, only to your experiences.
+And you are not sure of yourself because you never paid attention to yourself, only to your experiënces.
-Be interested in yourself beyond all experience, be with yourself, love yourself; the ultimate security is found only in self-knowledge.
+Be interested in yourself beyond all experiënce, be with yourself, love yourself; the ultimate security is found only in self-knowledge.
 The main thing is earnestness.
 Be honest with yourself and nothing will betray you.
 Virtues and powers are mere tokens for children to play with.